Swasth-Apps/swasth.co/src/pages/blog/cbt-for-sleep-disorder.md

 SESSION-7: Constructive Worry

 \
 Every session comes up with a duration to complete it.
-You are supposed to complete your session within a week as the app continuously gives you reminders to get done with your present session.
+You are advised to complete your session within a week as the app continuously gives you reminders to get done with your present session.
 Also, you are served with a facility to set your current session using the URL we provide.
 If you are determined to help yourself then count us in.
 Hop on and let's break free from troubles.

 **DO NOT WAIT!
 KEEP THE OPPORTUNITY HANDY**